 So, there is the last reason to use Krogan - recovery of worlds captured by the Rachni that DO meet the Garden World criteria.
 Now, saying that the Council forbids orbital bombardment of Garden Worlds is wrong.
 Turians did bomb Shanxi (which is a garden world) so the law either has loopholes large enough to do that, or they simply do not care about it when it suits them.
 Either way, there was nothing stopping Asari and Salarians from reducing every single Rachni on the surface of those planets to ash by the virtue of orbital bombardment.

 And yes, this is the only place where canonical ME railguns have an advantage over nukes.

 Well, when the Geth-Quarian war ended, they probably did not have that many ships.
-Still, they had enough of them to ship several millions of their people away (Council did not provide any aid), enough food production capacity to feed them, enough mobile industrial capacity to maintain those ships and build new ones.
-Oh, let's not forget about enough military vessels to protect all that.
+Still, they had enough of them to ship several millions of their people away (AFAIK, Council did not provide any aid), enough food production capacity to feed them, enough mobile industrial capacity to maintain those ships and build new ones.
+Oh, let's not forget about enough military vessels to protect all of that.

 Of course, there is a chance that Geth had space superiority due to all the ships they captured.
 In that case, how come Quarians managed to evacuate their people along with all those ships?
 How come they even HAD those ships in the first place?
 Dreadnaught sized live ships do not grow on trees.